icon

 Hunting bison was risky business.

-The Métis had planned, as they had for years before, to sell much of their pemmican product to the Northwest Company, a British fur-trapping outfit.
-The Métis and the Northwest Co. had a mutualism, in which each one relied on the other.
 Without pemmican, the Northwest Co. would be utterly unable to support their far-flung trapping expeditions in the great Canadian West, especially through the cold winters.
 Thus they were great customers of the Métis, whose livelihood in turn relied on the income from pemmican sales.

 But the partnership was soon to be interrupted by foreign forces, and this interruption would lead to conflict, with dozens dying for the sake of one inimitable food.